Fighting Traumatic Brain Injury, Post Traumatic Stress & Suicide.

 Airman - Survivor - Author

 In his book, “BRAIN PAIN,” Major Anthony ‘T-Dawg’ Jones, gives an honest and raw account of surviving and living with Traumatic Brain Injury and Post Traumatic Stress, a result of the injuries he suffered after serving in Iraq, in 2007.
-The U.S. airman lived through multiple explosions and concussions, and has spent the better part of a decade dealing with the debilitating physical and emotional scars of his blast related injuries.
-Chapter 9 PDF
+The U.S. Airman lived through multiple explosions, and has spent the better part of a decade dealing with the physical and emotional scars of his blast related injuries.
+He shares his lessons fighting TBI, PTS & Suicide.
+Here is a PDF copy of chapter 14, "22 a day" discussing suicide.
+SUICIDE CHAPTER DOWNLOAD

-“BRAIN PAIN” lays out Jones’ experiences in coping with near constant, agonizing headaches, memory loss, thoughts of suicide, and medical treatments that often come with their own problems.
+“BRAIN PAIN” lays out Jones’ experiences in coping with near constant, agonizing headaches, thoughts of suicide, depression and memory loss.
 Despite the obstacles, Jones is a survivor.
-He shares the on-going methodologies he has used to maintain his ‘management strategy’ and live a purposeful life.
-His experience fighting Traumatic Brain Injury and Post Traumatic Stress is a ‘back here’ story, told from the viewpoint of someone who survived being “blown up” and has found a way to live with the fall-out every day.
-He hopes others will benefit from what he has learned.
+His experience fighting Traumatic Brain Injury and Post Traumatic Stress is a ‘back here’ story, told from the viewpoint of someone who survived being “blown up.”
+CNN VIDEO

 My father and I had survived similar combat experiences.
 We both survived multiple explosions.
 Mine in Iraq, his in Vietnam.
 I didn't return with my old brain.
 I left it ‘over there.’
 I call my nemesis, Chaos.
 Dad calls himself Defective.